apache/spark/docs/running-on-kubernetes.md

  to provide custom logging configuration using a config map.
 For example, config map can be updated irrespective of point of submission of spark job.
- Once the user defined config map is created inside the kubernetes cluster, we can mount it and configure for spark to use it be setting the property: `spark.kubernetes.loggingConf.configMapName`.
+ Once the user defined config map is created inside the kubernetes cluster, we can mount it and configure for spark to use it, by setting the property: `spark.kubernetes.loggingConf.configMapName` and `spark.kubernetes.loggingConf.fileName`. `spark.kubernetes.loggingConf.configMapName` is the name of config map in kubernetes and `spark.kubernetes.loggingConf.fileName` is the name of the file used to create the config map.

 2) For spark cluster mode of deployment, the configuration file present inside the `conf/` dir is by default auto configured as a kubernetes config map and setup for all executors and driver as logging